Adult Re-Education Fund

 The VFW also donates millions of dollars and millions of hours for community service.
 The national organization’s model permeates the local chapters including that of the VFW Post #6904.
 Members of the local post established two scholarships in 1999.

 Applicants must be graduating seniors of Mt.
 Vernon High School or Pendleton High School.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Veterans of Foreign Wars Post 6904 Pendleton Heights Scholarship Endowment

 The Veteran’s of Foreign Wars (VFW) is a membership organization that works on behalf of American veterans.
 Members must be a US citizen or national with an honorable discharge from the US Armed Forces or currently serving in the United States Air Force, Army, Coast Guard, Marine Corps, or Navy.
 Membership also requires military service overseas during an operation or conflict and decoration with an expeditionary medal, a campaign medal, or ribbon.